vmware-archive/kube-prod-runtime/docs/quickstart-gke.md

 ### Step 1: Set up the cluster

-In this section, you will deploy an Google Kubernetes Engine (GKE) cluster using the `gcloud` CLI.
+In this section, you will deploy a Google Kubernetes Engine (GKE) cluster using the `gcloud` CLI.

 * Configure the following environment variables: